The Problem With Evil: How To Guard Against Malevolence

-Take the case of Bernie Madoff, who cheated investors by "creating a sanctuary of false safety."
+Take the case of Bernie Madoff who cheated investors by "creating a sanctuary of false safety."
 Madoff was a highly respected investor who was actually a master con artist.
 He could even manipulate investor's gut feelings.
-Evil knows how to work its' magic, but make no mistake, that which is inherently wicked has no goodwill nor any kind intentions---EVER.
+Evil knows how to work its' magic.
+Make no mistake, that which is inherently wicked has no goodwill nor any kind intentions---EVER.
 Evil's only goal is to accumulate power, to remain extant.
 If your destruction is a result of evils' machinations, so be it.
 Evil feeds off of negative energy and the foolish choices of humans, as in the case of Madoff.

 Evil Is Seductive

-One cannot passively accept anything that seems appealing, and expect to avoid evil.
+We must mever passively accept everything that seems appealing.
 Everything is not beautiful in its' own way.
 The point here is that evil exists whether you believes in it or not.
-Evil is highly seductive.
-Evil spirits can make you to believe that you are wiser and more powerful than other people by appealing to your pride.
-However, its' false assurance will ultimately chip away at your humanity and your humility.
-Therefore, it behooves humans to become more discerning in order to remain safe.
+Evil is highly secretive and highly seductive.
+Evil spirits can cause you to believe that you are wiser and more powerful than other people by appealing to your pride.
+However, these false assurance will ultimately chip away at your your common sense and your humanity.
+Therefore, it behooves humans to become more discerning and less naive.
 That being said, one need not become obsessed with evil, for to dwell on it excessively is to give it more attention and power than it deserves.
 However, we must be aware that evil exists and that it is always malevolent and harmful, if not outright deadly.

 What is Spiritual Discernment?

 Discernment is using our intelligence and critical thinking skills to make distinctions about what is truth and what is not.
 Spiritual discernment is the means by which we may appraise and detect any malicious messages, events, spirits, environments or persons that are not of God or which may harbor harmful intentions.
 Furthermore, the gift of discernment is obtained through the Holy Spirit.
 Those who practice the esoteric arts are not necessarily savvy to the fact that they must not immediately assume any encounter or "visitation" you experience is from God.
 By now, we know that dark entities will use any method available in their arsenal of weapons to invade our minds.